 One of the benefits of buying a franchise is that there is often business guidance and support for launching the business.
-Nonetheless, there are some issues that the owner or franchisor should be mindful of before he or she signs a contract.
+Nonetheless, there are some issues that the owner or franchisee should be mindful of before he or she signs a contract.
 This caution allows them to avoid decisions that they later come to regret.

 It is wise for owners to use an attorney when planning to sign a lease agreement.
-While the space the owner picked is the right size and seems to be in the right location, a lawyer can recognize potential legal issues overlooked by the franchisor that could escalate into a significant problem.
+While the space the owner picked is the right size and seems to be in the right location, a lawyer can recognize potential legal issues overlooked by the franchisee that could escalate into a significant problem.

 Some complications to avoid include: